Capterra and Software Advice

 Management

-Securing every step in a patrol.
+Securing every step of a patrol.

 Verify - managing ongoing patrols